NARSDA-KDU/vader/README.md

 the main device that collects atomospheric conditions, it consists of an [esp32](https://www.espressif.com/en/products/socs/esp32) and an [MQ7 gas sensor](https://www.sparkfun.com/datasheets/Sensors/Biometric/MQ-7.pdf) , these monitor co2 levels and publish data over MQTT

 ## **MQTT**
 MQTT is a lightweight, publish-subscribe, machine to machine network protocol for message passing, its perfect for our use case becasue it's lightweight and easy to setup.
-We currently run MQTT as [docker container](https://docs.docker.com/guides/walkthroughs/what-is-a-container/) ,  take a peek at the infra directory for moore information on how to setup.
+We currently run MQTT as [docker container](https://docs.docker.com/guides/walkthroughs/what-is-a-container/) ,  take a peek at the infra directory for more information on how to setup.

 ## **Exporter**